MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 > [!NOTE]
 > * Some guidelines may not be applicable to your app.
 For example, if your app doesn't include a bot, you can ignore bot-related guidelines.
 > * We've cross-referenced the guidelines to the Microsoft commercial certification policies and added Do’s and Don’ts with examples from pass or fail scenarios encountered in our validation process.
-> * The guidelines are marked as “Mandatory Fix” and “Suggested Fix”.
+> * The guidelines are marked as **Mandatory Fix** and **Suggested Fix**.
-   * **Mandatory Fix**: If your app submission doesn’t pass the Microsoft Teams Store Validation, you'll receive a failure report with mitigation steps.
+  > * **Mandatory Fix**: If your app submission doesn’t pass the Microsoft Teams Store Validation, you'll receive a failure report with mitigation steps.
 Fix the issues for your app to pass the Microsoft Teams store submission process.
-   * **Suggested Fix**: Fix the issues for an ideal user experience.
-IF you choose not to fix, your app submission wonn't be blocked from publishing on the Teams store.
+  > * **Suggested Fix**: Fix the issues for an ideal user experience.
+However, if you choose not to fix the issues, your app submission will not be blocked from publishing on the Teams store.

 ## Value proposition